Tenrikyo creation myth

-The Tenrikyo creation narrative is the creation myth of the Tenrikyo religion.
+The Tenrikyo creation myth is central to the Tenrikyo religion.
 The narrative was conveyed by the foundress Nakayama Miki in writing through the Ofudesaki and orally to her early followers.
 After compiling the scriptures and the manuscripts left by early followers, Tenrikyo Church Headquarters formalized and published the narrative in chapter three of The Doctrine of Tenrikyo, titled "Truth of Origin" (元の理 moto no ri).